uOttawa-IT-Research-teaching/CNN-ImageInferencing/README.md

 Please send an e-mail to pdarveau@uottawa.ca to request the container SIF file.

 # Instructions for running container on Alliance cluster:
+The container can only run from the scratch or project folders
 ## On the Alliance cluster:
 module load apptainer/1.1.8​